ippontech/blog-usa/posts/flexible-data-model-design.md

 ## Beans ##

 The usual pattern for a bean is to declare all member fields `private` and provide "getters" and "setters" to access those fields.
 However the usual standard dictates that all such mutators must return `void`.
+The practical problem with this is that **you end up with a lot of tedious repetition in your code**.

+First, there's the issue of constructors.
+Most data marshalling frameworks require the use of a "default" constructor with no arguments, in order to initialize instances.
+However, to work with the bean, the code then needs to call a series of `.setX()` methods, referencing the instance each time.
+If the class has certain fields that are "always" (or, at least, commonly) known upfront, then it might also provide a constructor that directly initializes those fields, but when using that constructor, if any of those fields has no initial value to set at runtime, you end up with a bunch of potentially-confusing `null`s in your invocation.
+This problem is particularly evident in Android's SQLite query API, which is commonly shot through with `null` arguments.

+Whichever constructor pattern you choose, you still have to initialize whatever values _aren't_ covered by a construtor argument.
+In the bean pattern, all mutator methods return `void`.
+This means that, for every member that you want to initialize, you have to call a `.setX()` method, referencing the same class instance over and over again.
+This tends to look silly in practice, and further, any form of repetition is error-prone, even with IDEs.
+This way of thinking also tends to spread to other methods provided by the bean: Anything that doesn't explicitly return a value tends to return `void`, so you have to keep referring to the same object over and over again.

+Finally, consider writing unit tests for the class.
+If you provide default and "full" constructors, then you have to test both.
+And in order to fully cover the class, you have to tediously repeat references to the class as you "set" and then "get" each member.

+There's nothing _wrong_ with this approach, but it's clumsy, repetitive, and inconvenient.

-<details><summary>Example 1: A Bean</summary>
+<details><summary>Example 1.1: A Bean</summary>

 ```java
 public class Thing